atbcb/usab-uswds/_tad/rad-x.md

         <ul>
           <li>Written instructions and alt text together should  provide enough description of components and  actions for understanding without visual reference. </li>
         </ul>
         <li>Audio test instructions should be available in easy-to-navigate formats.</li>
         <li>Use of professional human voice is preferred to  create the audio, but clear text-to-speech (TTS)  engines may be used as an alternative.
 Audio  test instructions may be provided as part of a tutorial video (see <a href="#video-tutorial">8.6 Digital Embodiment • Video Tutorial</a>).
 Suitable file formats for standalone audio instructions include: </li>
         <ul>
-          <li>Podcast type file (M4A) with all sections of  the test instructions included as time stamped  chapters or episodes.
+          <li>Podcast type file (M4A) with all sections of  the test instructions included as timestamped  chapters or episodes.
 Alternative open file types  that support meta data and navigational features  may be used.</li>
           <li>DAISY audiobook file with sections of the test  instructions included as chapters. </li>
         </ul>
         <li> Enable direct access to complete audio test instructions via radio frequency identification (RFID) tags on the outer box. </li>